patrickdean/homegame/obligation.md

 You owe a big favor.
 Perhaps officials looked the other way when you smuggled in goods, or a friend got you out of prison.
 Regardless, the favors are stacking up, and soon you're going to be asked to pay them back or return the favor.
 This favor could be called in a little at a time, prolonging the obligation.

 ### Oath
 You have some sworn some sort of oath that dictates your thoughts and actions, shaping your moral view of the world.
 This could be an oath to a deity, a way of living, or a willingness to sacrifice for the betterment of some group or cause.
 Whatever the case, the Oath should be both serious and make life difficult for you in some ways.
-It is a personal and deep undertaking, possibily without a truly obtainable end goal in sight.
+It is a personal and deep undertaking, possibly without a truly obtainable end goal in sight.
 If you do not live up to this oath, you face an internal and moral struggle.

 \page

 ### Obsession
 You have an unhealthy obsession that tends to interfere in your life, whether with a celebrity, a region, a political movement, a cultural icon, or some other facet of society.
-You pursue this, possibily to the detriment of your health, finances, or well being.
+You pursue this, possibly to the detriment of your health, finances, or well being.
 You tend to get along well with those who share your interest, but are looked upon with pity, amusement, or even a bit of fear by those who do not understand.

 ### Responsibility
 You feel a strong sense of accountability or relationship to a person, place, or thing (a responsibility to kin would fall under the Family obligation).
 This could include a strong connection to a mentor, a strong desire to care for orphans in a given location, or taking on the needs of an under-represented minority.